dribnet/purvs/README.md

   April 20
   First day back in class since the mid tri break.
 Worked on tidying up each letter.
 Worked on figuring out how to put little stars in each letter, I am currently figuring out how to put stars in easier, need to understand how to use the RANDOM, I am not confident with it at all.
 I am going to continue working on the stars in the next lesson as i am going to need to get some help with it lol.
 I also mucked around with the colours, mainly the background colour, I changed it to a brighter dark blue rather than the original dull dark blue.

+  April 22
+  Today in class I edited the colours of my code, they are now brighter and I believe they work better with the background colour and makes it all more cohesive.
+We are learning about manipulating the movements between the letters when they change but I am liking the original smooth letter changes, they flow as if they are floating and I think that represents my space idea well.
+However I would like to slow down the movement between the letters a bit more to give more of a floating in space look.

+  Design Statement Draft:
+  I really enjoyed making this project, it felt like we had a lot of freedom!
+I immediately started working with squares as my main shape, I liked the idea of making shapes that were slightly similiar to our alphabet.
+When I started creating my alphabet I kept thinking of space, I think it was because of my original background colour being a dull dark blue.
+This led to the idea of hmm maybe my alphabet is an alphabet from space!
+From a species similar to us!
+I eventually changed the square shape colours from a dark pink and a dull light blue to two different bright purples, I believe these colour choices further push my space idea.